Directorium ad faciendum passagium transmarinum: Historical interest

 There is much of historical interest in the Directorium.
 For example, it records that "the Albanians indeed have a language quite different from Latin, however they use Latin letters in all their books", which has been taken to imply that Albanian was already a written language by the 14th century.
 It may, however, merely indicate that whatever literature circulated in Albania was in Latin.

 Old French translations

 Jean de Vignay made an Old French translation, Le Directoire pour faire le passage de la Terre Sainte, for Philip VI in 1333.
 If he wrote a prologue, it has been lost.
 The translation was almost certainly commissioned by the king, who probably could not read Latin.
 That it was made in haste is apparent from its sloppiness and literalness compared to Vignay's other works.
 The sole surviving manuscript of this translation is a copy and not the original presented to the king.
 The copyist mistakenly inserted a line from the Travels of Marco Polo.

-Jean Miélot also made a French translation, L'Advis directif pour faire le passage d'oultremer, in 1455 for Duke Philip the Bold of Burgundy.
+Jean Miélot also made a French translation, L'Advis directif pour faire le passage d'oultremer, in 1455 for Duke Philip the Good of Burgundy.
 It is a superior translation, literal but elegant.
 Miélot did not make use of Vignay's work.